kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 PREDICT SUM(transactions.price, 0, 30, days)=0 for users.user_id=1
 ```

-When using logical operations, you can also aggregate from multiple different target tables.
+When using logical operations, it is allowed to aggregate from multiple different target tables:

 ```
 PREDICT COUNT(session.*, 0, 7)>10 OR SUM(transaction.value, 0, 5)>100 FOR user.user_id=1